 Given that the weather is stable, it is possible to cross the Strait and explore the solitude of the beaches to the west of Robson Bight and enjoy watching the interaction of whales, sea lions and seals all in the same marine environment.
 Our return journey back to Telegraph Cove in the late afternoon will take us along a different route than the one taken earlier in the day, in hopes and viewing wildlife we did see during the early part of the day.
 Often this trip is run in conjunction with our longer-stay base camp trips.
 This option offers you the convenience of our private boat transport and a flexible itinerary.

-Departure ( 9 am return the same day at 4 pm)
+Departure ( 9 am @ Telegraph Cove and return the same day at 4 pm)

-Departure @ 8 am on start date and return the following day to Port McNeill at 3 pm)
+Departure @ 8:30 am on start date and return to Telegraph Cove the following day at 3 pm)

 A minimum of (2) two people is required to run either of the above trips!
 Maximum Group Booking: (6) Group rates available on request.